Supporters Board Committee

 LDSA

-Ted Morris is the Liverpool Disabled Supporters Association representative
+The Liverpool Disabled Supporters Association representative is currently vacant.

 “LDSA aim to ensure equality and fairness for disabled supporters at LFC.
 We are fortunate that the club respect our aims and work with us to facilitate our disabled supporters.
 Sadly, outside of LFC, there is much work to be done.